Nowcasting using regression on signatures: Theory

 More generally define the n-fold iterated integral by

-Note that the superscript in \(S^2(X^{k}X^l)_{a,t}\) denotes the number of iterated integrals we take, the subscript indicates the limits of the outermost integral, and the terms inside the brackets give the order of integration, starting with the innermost integral.
-We refer to the number of iterated integrals taken as its ``level''.
-The signature of the path is the ordered infinite collection of all such terms
+The superscript in \(S^2(X^{k}X^l)_{a,t}\) denotes the number of iterated integrals, the subscript indicates the limits of the outermost integral, and the terms inside the brackets give the order of integration, starting with the innermost integral.
+The number of iterated integrals taken is the ``level'' of the signature.
+The signature of the path is the ordered infinite collection of all such iterated integrals